Evolving finite elements for advection diffusion with an evolving interface

-An example of the temporal deformation of an evolving element is shown in Figure \ref{fig:flowmesh}.
+and therefore satisfies the composition property $\mathbf{\Phi}^h_i(t +s; \cdot) = \mathbf{\Phi}^h_i(t;\mathbf{\Phi}^h_i(s;\cdot))$, see \cite{hartman1982ordinary}. \end{remark} It will be assumed that the mesh remains \textit{uniformly quasi-uniform} in time, see \cite[Def.~4.35]{EllRan21} as the discrete flow $\mathbf{\Phi}^h$ can deform the mesh significantly.
+An example of the temporal deformation of an evolving element is shown in \cref{fig:flowmesh}.
 Despite interior elements of the initial partition being linear, since the velocity used to displace the elements is a polynomial interpolant of the velocity, the resulting element might not remain linear and can be deformed.
-However, as stated earlier, we assume that the mesh maintains uniform in time quasi-regularity.
+An alternative construction, for which interior elements remain affine, is given in \cite{Li2022}.